Hitman007IN/Google-App-Engine-Feature-Testing/README.md

 # Limitations of App Engine

 a) There is no option to delete an application already deployed to App Engine.
-Though we can disable it.
+Though we can disable it.<br />
 b) There is a limit for the number of app that a developer can deploy to App Engine.
-Count has increased from 3 to 10
+Count has increased from 3 to 10<br />
-c) No ways to change the zone or region once deployed.
+c) No ways to change the zone or region once deployed.<br />

 https://stackoverflow.com/questions/42512/deleting-a-google-app-engine-application
 Issue is raised in Google Issue Tracker - https://issuetracker.google.com/issues/35874988